dmitrymalakhov/react-props-monitor/README.md

 # react-props-monitor

-Simple solution to analysis props in your React project.
+Analysis props in any React app.

 ### Install